JuanLoyola/Dashboard/README.md

 # Dashboard test
-This repository is a practice as a way to try out new things
+This repository is for testing new things

 # Tools
 ```